Supreme Court of Ghana: Justices of the Supreme Court

-In December 2019, President Akufo-Addo appointed three new judges to the Supreme Court.
-They were Mariama Owusu, Avril Lovelace-Johnson, and Gertrude Tokornoo.
-They were to replace Vida Akoto-Bamfo, Sophia Adinyira, and Sophia Akuffo who had either retired or were due to retire.
+In December 2019, President Akufo-Addo appointed three new judges to the Supreme Court: Mariama Owusu, Avril Lovelace-Johnson, and Gertrude Tokornoo.
+They replaced Vida Akoto-Bamfo, Sophia Adinyira, and Sophia Akuffo who had either retired or were due to retire.

 On 3 July 2025, President Mahama swore in seven new judges to the Supreme Court in accordance with Article 144 of the 1992 Ghana constitution.